-It has been more than a year since Indiana began responding to the hepatitis A outbreak among several at-risk populations.
-Since November 2017, the Indiana State Department of Health (ISDH) has confirmed 723 outbreak-related cases of hepatitis A. Indiana typically sees about 20 cases in a 12-month period.
-Two deaths in Indiana have been linked to this outbreak.
-As this outbreak continues to spread, all Indiana health providers should continue enhanced prevention and surveillance efforts.
+Indiana has been experiencing an outbreak of hepatitis A for more than 18 months, and new cases continue to be identified.
+Since November 2017, the Indiana State Department of Health (ISDH) has confirmed 1,468 outbreak-related cases of hepatitis A. Indiana typically sees about 20 cases in a 12-month period.
+Four deaths in Indiana have been linked to this outbreak.